softwarefactory-project/rdopkg/HACKING.md

 requirements
 ------------

-Check out `requirements.txt` or `Requires:` in .spec file to see which python modules you need.
+`requirements.txt` lists all the python modules you need.

 For development, I suggest installing rdopkg like this: